robingranqvist/blender-notes/images-as-planes.md

 The image will cast shadows as default.
 This is not good (at least not if you're using it as a background image).

-- Go into Material properties -> Settings -> Shadow mode = none
+- Object properties -> Ray visibility -> Turn off shadows
 - Boom, done.

 ## Rotating & scaling